Fighting flares again in a breakaway region in the Caucasus Mountains

 Nagorno-Karabakh and sizable surrounding territories were under ethnic Armenian control since the 1994 end of a separatist war, but Azerbaijan regained the territories and parts of Nagorno-Karabakh during the 2020 fighting.
 That ended with an armistice placing Russian peacekeepers in Nagorno-Karabakh.

 However, Azerbaijan alleges that Armenia has smuggled in weapons since then.
-The claims led to a blockade of the road connecting Nagorno-Karabakh to Armenia, causing food and medicine shortages in the region.
+The claims led to a blockade of the road connecting Nagorno-Karabakh to Armenia, causing food and medicine shortages.

 Red Cross shipments of flour and medical supplies reached Nagorno-Karabakh on Monday, but local officials said roads to the region were not fully open.